lithiumtech/li-android-sdk/lia-ui/README.md

 # Lithium Community Android SDK UI

-The `lia-ui` package is an optional UI library that includes a support-focused Community workflow.
-The package includes set of activities and fragments supporting message lists, message posting, community browsing and navigation, and keyword search.
-For full details about the SDK components, see [Community Android SDK UI components](https://github.com/lithiumtech/lia-sdk-android/wiki/Community-Android-SDK-UI-components) and the [li-android-sdk-ui Javadoc](https://lithiumtech.github.io/lia-sdk-android/)
+The `lia-ui` module package is an optional UI library that includes a support-focused Community workflow.
+The module includes set of activities and fragments supporting message lists, message posting, community browsing and navigation, and keyword search.
+For full details about the SDK components, see [Community Android SDK UI components](https://github.com/lithiumtech/lia-sdk-android/wiki/Community-Android-SDK-UI-components) and the [lia-ui Javadoc](https://lithiumtech.github.io/lia-sdk-android/)

 The UI components module requires the `lia-core` module, and is compatible with Android Level 19 (4.4) and above.

 ### Getting started

-1. Complete the tasks in the Quick Start section of the `li-android-sdk-core` library readme.
+1. Complete the tasks in the Quick Start section of the `lia-core` library readme.
 2. Build an intent to start the `LiSupportHomeActivity`, like:
 ```java
 private void startHelpAndSupport() {